 Proudly part of the City Fertility Network

-City Fertility warmly welcomes Professor Bill Ledger to its expanding Sydney CBD clinic.
+City Fertility warmly welcomes Professor William Ledger to its expanding Sydney CBD clinic.
 Professor Ledger’s extensive clinical fertility experience and research expertise has earned him the position as one of Australia’s leading and most sought after fertility specialists.

 Professor Ledger’s commitment to patients and the profession is evident in his dedication to the best possible outcomes for his patients and ongoing commitment to research.